David S. Byers

 - B.A., Sarah Lawrence College

 - M.S.W., New York University

 - Ph.D., Smith College School for Social Work

 - Postdoctoral Associate, Bronfenbrenner Center for Translational Research, Cornell University

-David’s research and writing has been published in the journals Social Work, American Psychologist, Journal of Diversity in Higher Education, Journal of Social Work Education, and Clinical Social Work, among others.
+He has published on these topics in the journals Social Service Review, American Psychologist, Journal of Diversity in Higher Education, and Aggression, Maltreatment, and Trauma, among others.
 He has also written guest essays for The New York Times, Slate, and Time related to queer and trans affirmative social work and psychotherapy.
-In 2020, David was awarded the Rosabeth Moss Kanter Change Master Research Fund Award.

 Research and Scholarly Interests: Clinical theory, ethics, practice, and research; Translational research; LGBTQIA+ studies; Psychoanalytic theory; Adolescence and emerging adulthood; Social identity and intersectionality; Restorative justice; Social work education; International social work; Qualitative methodology